This Article Is About The Reasons For Home Loan Denial By Mortgage Underwriters

-- Verification Of Rent: Many lenders will require VOR even though AUS does not require it.
+- Many lenders will require VOR even though AUS does not require it

-- Collection Accounts: Borrowers do not have to pay off outstanding collections and charge off accounts with balances.
-However, many lenders will have lender overlays on collections and charge off accounts and require borrowers to pay it off even though HUD Guidelines does not require them to.
+- However, many lenders will have lender overlays on collections and charge off accounts and require borrowers to pay it off even though HUD Guidelines does not require them to

-You may be denied credit for a home loan or any other loan for various reasons, including not meeting the creditor’s minimum income requirement or not being at your address or job for the required amount of time.
+Consumers may be denied credit for a home loan or any other loan for various reasons.

 Improper Income Qualification Is Other Reasons For Home Loan Denial

-Income and credit are the two most important factor in qualifying for mortgage.
-Borrowers with higher debt to income ratios needs to make sure that the income is calculated correctly.
-Loan officers should always get second opinions with borrowers who have higher debt to income ratios or self employed borrowers so they have income calculated corrected.
-Borrowers with self employed income, part time income, bonus income, overtime income, and/or other types of non-traditional income are at risk for a last minute loan denial if income is not properly qualified.
+Income and credit are the two most important factors in qualifying for a mortgage.
+Borrowers with higher debt-to-income ratios need to make sure that the income is calculated correctly.
+Loan officers should always get second opinions with borrowers who have higher debt to income ratios or self-employed borrowers so they have income calculated corrected.
+Borrowers with self-employed income, part-time income, bonus income, overtime income, and/or other types of non-traditional income are at risk for a last-minute loan denial if income is not properly qualified.